Logo preload

 October 30, 2019

 September will never be the same for the Bahamas.
 Hurricane Dorian obliterated the Abaco Islands and Grand Bahama in a matter of hours, changing the island and everyone that lived there.
-Currently, there are 67 reported deaths, 777 people living in shelters, 200 reported missing and thousands of residents are displaced.
+At the present time, there are 67 reported deaths, 777 people living in shelters, 200 reported missing and thousands of residents are displaced.
 In one day, the northwest region of the Bahamas was forever changed and it’s expected to take years before it returns to a livable community.

-For many, Dorian leaves a scar of survival and the undeniable power of people.
-After a hurricane finishes it devastation, normally reporters report the damage, interview the locals, share the death tolls and then for those unaffected the story is over.
-Well, the story is far from over for Bahamians and the many organizations working to recover the area.
+For many, Hurricane Dorian leaves a scar of survival and the undeniable power of people.
+After a hurricane finishes its devastation, reporters normally report the damage, interview the locals, share the death tolls, and then, for those unaffected, the story is over.
+However, the story is far from over for Bahamians and the many organizations working to recover the area.
 The Abaco Islands are devastated: Whole houses, hospitals, schools, churches, and police stations are gone.
 What currently stands is 1.5 billion pounds of debris.

-How you clean up, dispose of and rebuild 1.5 billion pounds of people’s lives is mind-boggling to me — but not to many disaster-relief organizations and certainly not to the people who hope to return there one day.
-It’s been heartwarming to see the level of generosity showered on Dorian victims.
+How you clean up, dispose of, and rebuild 1.5 billion pounds of people’s lives is mind-boggling to me — but not to many disaster-relief organizations and certainly not to the people who hope to return there one day.
+Additionally, it’s been heartwarming to see the level of generosity showered on Hurricane Dorian victims.
 Many major U.S. companies, churches, non-profit organizations, and everyday people have given financial donations, water, food, products, and manpower to help out.
 It is definitely a labor of love that will need to continue for some time to support full recovery.

 Here are their latest updates: